 Can I add more chocolate to these biscuits?

 As I said above these biscuits do not have lots and lots of chocolate chips in.
-If you want to make them more chocolatey but still use a biscuit cutter, then just press a few more chocolate chips into the top of the cookies after you have cut out the shapes.
+If you want to make them more chocolaty but still use a biscuit cutter, then just press a few more chocolate chips into the top of the cookies after you have cut out the shapes.

 Buttery Chocolate Chip Biscuits